wp-plugins/powerpress/readme.txt

 0.4.1 released on 10/24/2008
 Fixed auto-play bug found in last update, only affected quicktime files with the play on page option.

+0.4.2 released on 11/02/2008
+Fixed quicktime in-page player bug, fixed bug which caused itunes keywords and subtitle to be blank and incremented version number.

 == Feedback ==
 http://www.blubrry.com/powerpress/